min2ha/ukwa-site/content/target/60798/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 1st February 2018: Leaving the EU: Agriculture

 Discussion of the objectives of a UK=wide support framework for agriculture to replace the Common Agricultural Policy after Brexit to avoid food price inflation, maintain standards of animal welfare and keep farms in business.